priyanshpatel18/zkdrops/README.md

 ## 🧠 Design Decisions

-- ❌ No backend minting — organizer must sign mint tx client-side
+- ✅ Vault minting — organizer must send SOL to a vault
+- ✅ Remaining SOL is returned to the organizer saving gas fees
 - ✅ Metadata is stored once in the `Campaign` model (no duplication)
 - ✅ Prisma models are relational and support tracking claims, sessions, and tokens